-In setting up the Primary terminal, similar settings must be made in order to communicate with the remote terminal:
+In the Primary terminal's setup menu, the following items must be correctly configured to allow communication with the Remote terminal:

-In Setup Required Settings Communication > Connections A connection must be created on the Eprint port with its Assignment set to Continuous Output .
-To be able to receive simple C, T, P, Z commands from the Remote terminal, create a second connection on the Eprint port with its Assignment set to CTPZ Input .
-Communication > Network > Ethernet Set the IP Address and Subnet Mask parameters so that they correspond with those of the Remote terminal.
-Communication > Network > Secondary Port Set the Secondary Port # parameter so that it differs from the Primary Port # parameter and it corresponds with the Secondary Port # of the Remote terminal.
+In Setup Required Settings Communication > Connections A connection must be created on the Print Client port with its Assignment set to Continuous Output .
+To be able to receive simple C, T, P, Z commands from the Remote terminal, create a second connection on the Print Client port with its Assignment set to CTPZ Input .
+Communication > Network > Ethernet > Print Client Set the Server IP Address parameter so it corresponds to the IP Address of the Remote terminal.
+Communication > Network > Ethernet > Print Client Set the Secondary Port # parameter so that it differs from the Primary Port # parameter and it corresponds with the Secondary Port # of the Remote terminal.